-Let’s start with your kids.
-This is a great day to really show that love as you help them make ready their valentine’s for school.
-Make a handmade one for each of your kids and have them make one for you their siblings and yes even the other parent.
+First, let’s start with your kids.
+Spending time with your kids shows love.
+You can help them get their Valentine’s ready for classmates at school.
+Make a handmade one for each of your kids and have them make one for you their siblings and yes, even the other parent.
 It will show them that love means forgiveness and understanding even if the other person hurt you.
 Because you know what – you may have hurt your kids during this tough time too.
 Bake a heart shaped cake and decorate it with 300 chocolate kisses.
 Or make a giant Valentine’s cookie gram.
-My kids loved that.
+Kids love that.

-Treat yourself with something that will make you feel good about yourself, will make you laugh, make you smile, or to just be you.
-Go buy yourself those flowers or those chocolates, or book.
-Go to the spa, or go to the motorcycle show or hockey game.
+Then, treat yourself with something that will make you feel good about yourself, will make you laugh, make you smile, or allow you to be yourself.
+Go buy those flowers or those chocolates or book for yourself.
+Go to the spa or to the motorcycle show or hockey game.
 You deserve it.

 Love is about giving.
-So give of yourself.
-Volunteering makes us feel good about ourselves and often we get more back than we give especially if it comes genuinely from the heart.
-Volunteering is a great way to get out “of the used-to-bes” playing in your head and into your heart.
-When you are able to give to those less fortunate than you, it is a wonderful reminder to be grateful for all that you do have in life.
+Make Valentine’s Day about gratitude.
+Volunteering makes us feel good about ourselves and often we get more back than we give, especially if it comes genuinely from the heart.
+Volunteering is a great way to get out of the used-to-be’s playing in your head and in your heart.
+When you can give to those less fortunate than you, it is a wonderful reminder to be grateful for all that you do have in life.

 Lastly, don’t choose to be alone.
-Be with a friend or a member of the family.
-Be with others who are also thinking about those flowers they don’t get any more.
-Not to commiserate but to celebrate love for self and all that is good in you.
-Sharing time with someone is the greatest gift of love for friendship and family you can give or receive.
-For those who feel more venturesome and have had sufficient healing — get out your dancing shoes and go dancing with some friends and meet new ones.
+Spend time with a friend or a member of the family.
+Be with others who are also thinking about those flowers they don’t get any more, not to commiserate, but to celebrate yourself and your self-love.
+Sharing time with someone is the greatest gift of love you can give or receive from friends and family.
+For those who feel more venturesome and have had enough healing — get out your dancing shoes and go dancing with some friends and meet new ones.

-Don’t end your song with “You don’t bring me flowers anymore” as Neil and Barbra do.
-That is living in the past.
-Create your new song by living in the present appreciating “you”.
+Don’t end your song with “You don’t bring me flowers anymore” as Neil and Barbra did.
+Remember, that is living in the past.
+Create your new song by living in the present and appreciating who you are now.